Trump vetoes defense bill, setting up possible override vote - The Boston Globe

-The bill affirms 3% pay raises for U.S. troops and authorizes more than $740 billion in military programs and construction.
+The bill affirms 3 percent pay raises for US troops and authorizes more than $740 billion in military programs and construction.

+The action came while Trump was holed up at the White House, stewing about his election loss and escalating his standoff with Republicans as he pushed fraudulent conspiracy theories and tried to pressure them to back his efforts to overturn the results.

+The House was poised to return Monday, and the Senate on Tuesday, to consider votes to override the president’s veto of the National Defense Authorization Act, or NDAA.

 Long before issuing the veto, Trump offered a series of rationales for rejecting it.
 He has called for lawmakers to include limits on social media companies he claimed are biased against him — and to strip out language that allows for the renaming of military bases such as Fort Benning and Fort Hood that honor Confederate leaders.
 Without going into detail, he has claimed the biggest winner from the defense bill would be China.